muqsit-azeem/Algorithms-For-Stochastic-Games/README.md

 # Algorithms-For-Stochastic-Games

-Extension of the project PRISM-games [https://github.com/prismmodelchecker/prism-games] with the algorithms as described in GandALF'20 paper "Comparison of Algorithms for Simple Stochastic Games".
+Extension of the project PRISM-games [https://github.com/prismmodelchecker/prism-games] with the algorithms to solve Stochastic Games.
 Additionally, we include ongoing work.

 ## License: